January 12, 2022

 MAJOR PROJECTS and INIATIVES

-Governor Brown appointed me to serve on the Oregon Workforce Investment Board (OWIB).
-One of the primary duties of the OWIB is to assist the Governor by developing a strategic plan for Oregon’s workforce development system.
+Governor Brown appointed me to serve on the Oregon Workforce and Talent Development Board (OWTDB).
+One of the primary duties of the OWTDB is to assist the Governor by developing a strategic plan for Oregon’s workforce development system.
 In my work toward job creation and retention and economic development, I am able to actively, strongly, and effectively advocate for jobs and our county.

 Maritime Sector Strategies Committee –